 Working capital loans for veterans.

 Working capital loans are perfect for filling cash-flow gaps and financing your small business’s daily operations.
 It is worth noting that working capital loans have shorter repayment periods.
 You can get a working capital loan to stock up on inventory, pay your employees, increase your advertising budget, and just about any other operational need.
 Most lenders offer working capital loans of up to $250,000.

 Business line of credit for veterans.

 A business line of credit is a predetermined amount of growth capital that you can access and repay with interest whenever your veteran-owned business needs it.
-The great thing about a business line of credit is that you will only be required to repay when you draw from your credit line.
-As an example, let us say you have a $200,000 credit line and draw $20,000.
+With a business line of credit, you will only be required to repay when you draw from your credit line.
+For example, let us say you have a $200,000 credit line and draw $20,000.
 In this case, you will pay back the $20,000, plus interest, and nothing more.
 The balance of $180,000 stays put and is interest-free.

 Deciding to get a loan for your veteran-owned business is an important decision.
-That is why you should not rush the process and go with the first lender you find.
-Instead, sit back, research the various available options, and make sure you get the business loan interest rate and repayment term that work with your budget.
+However, you should not rush the process and go with the first lender you find.
+Instead, sit back, research the various options, and ensure you get the business loan interest rate and repayment term that work with your budget.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.